Attorneys Bringing About Justice Through Wrongful Death Claims

 Losing someone you love is hard enough.
 When a beloved spouse or family member is killed due to another person’s carelessness, the grief is even harder to bear.
 At Nugent & Bryant, we realize that no one can ever really understand the pain of such a tragic event.
 As wrongful death attorneys, however, we can help you obtain justice for your loved one’s death.

 Some law firms attempt to grab whatever cases come their way.
 Not at Nugent & Bryant.
-At Nugent and Bryant we firmly believe that grieving families deserve nothing but the best legal advocates.
+We firmly believe that grieving families deserve nothing but the best legal advocates.
 Because of this philosophy, our practice is confined to areas of law in which we have in-depth knowledge and experience.
 We have spent years learning the ins and outs of wrongful death practice and procedure.
+We know the common causes of wrongful death – such as car wrecks and trucking accidents – which means we are quickly able to assess cases in order to seek compensation efficiently.
 When you hire us to be your wrongful death lawyers, you can rest easy in the knowledge that we know what we are doing and we know how to get results.

 What Is Wrongful Death?

 When a person is killed because someone else acted negligently or carelessly, the law considers it a wrongful death.
 Because it is difficult to prove that another person’s conduct caused a death, bringing a successful wrongful death case is a complex legal process that requires a thorough knowledge of the law.

 Connecticut law requires the presence of four elements to prove a wrongful death claim.
 You must be able to show the following:

 - The death was caused either in part or wholly by another person or entity, such as a company